Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Design

+All raw data sent by a TI mmWave radar comprising coordinates and speed information are correctly packaged into frames and follow the prescribed TI output packet structure.
+Occasionally, the hardware may send incomplete packets that cannot be parsed into usable data for the following process and interrupt the sequence.

-To address this issue, we have implemented a timestamp for all frame packages and introduced a \textit{Queue\_Monitor} module designed to oversee the packet accumulation within the \textit{Queues}.
-We have established a criterion: frame packages received from three radars within a 0.05-second window (20 FPS) are considered synchronized, and we merge them before sending them to the \textit{PProcessor}.
-Subsequent packages will be aggregated in the next 0.05-second time period, as depicted in Fig.\ref{fig: Sys_Sync2}.
-In this configuration, there might be only 2 frame packages in specific 0.05-second intervals, which is deemed acceptable.
-This approach prevents package accumulation and effectively mitigates the ghost shadow problem.
+To address this issue, we implemented a timestamp for all frame packages and introduced a \textit{Queue\_Monitor} module designed to oversee the packet accumulation within the \textit{queues}.
+We established the following criterion: Frame packages received from three radars within a 0.05 s window (20 FPS) are considered synchronized, and we merge them before sending them to the \textit{PProcessor}.
+Subsequent packages will be aggregated in the next 0.05 s time period, as depicted in Figure~\ref{fig: Sys_Sync2}.

-Additionally, the implementation of the FIFO queue strategy enhances the system's ability to process data in real-time.
-In situations where there is data congestion within the \textit{Queues}, \textit{PProcessor} ensures that it retrieves the earliest data according to the established timeline.
+Additionally, the implementation of the FIFO queue strategy enhances the system's ability to process data in real time.
+In situations where there is data congestion within the \textit{queues}, the \textit{PProcessor} ensures that it retrieves the earliest data according to the established timeline.
 This approach guarantees sequential processing, even in worst-case scenarios, thereby ensuring the system's responsiveness.